 We were a little uncertain of how we could get legally married in Thailand as foreigners and there wasn’t a great deal of clear, current information on getting married in Thailand, so here’s a quick guide and an account of our experience in 2021.

 Getting married in Thailand is relatively straightforward – if heavy on paperwork – and is perfectly possible to do by yourselves even if neither of you is Thai.
-There are a few surprises along the way though so it’s good to understand what to expect!
+However, if you are needing to get married in a short time, an agent is likely to be able to get it done most quickly.
+There were a few surprises along the way in our DIY approach, so it’s good to understand what to expect!

-As we are both British I’ll talk about the rules from the British Embassy but check in the requirements from your embassy on what you need to get married abroad.
+As we are both British I’ll talk about the rules from the British Embassy but check in the requirements from your embassy on what you need to get married abroad as your nationality will impact the process.

 Getting married in Thailand for foreigners: agent or do it yourself?